-A new translation by Sean Feit Oakes and Hareesh :: Presented by Sean ::
+A brand new translation by Sean and scholar Christopher Hareesh Wallis

 12 hours of content that you can keep forever.

 Chapter 1 - An introduction to Buddhism.
 Context and Basic Philosophy (longer videos)

 Chapter 2- The Sutra in the usual format of short videos.